I was just wondering how most carry their guns that have a safety. Safety on or safety off. I do both depending on where I am going.

 Because disabling all the automatic safeties there may be in the gun by pulling the trigger and riding the hammer down with only my thumb gives me the heebee-jeebees and strikes me as a negligent discharge waiting for a place to happen.
 Demon Murphy seems to keep a close eye on my and there's no sense in giving him an inside track to mischief.

 Many moons ago, Smith and Wesson came out with their 3rd Generation bottom feeders and they found a ready market in the law enforcement community.
 Since the safeties on the 3rd Gen Smiths are a) slide mounted instead of frame mounted and b) flip up for off rather than down, the LEO community used the safeties to decock and carried them hammer down, safety off.
-A few of my shooting buddies happen to be LEO's at the time, so I picked up their methodology on the 4006 that was my primary carry at the time.
-It's carried on through the years and has been applied to any DA bottom feeder I carry.
+A few of my shooting buddies happen to be LEO's at the time, so I picked up their methodology on the 4006 that was my primary carry at the time and it's carried on through the years and has been applied to any DA bottom feeder I carry.

 If the DA trigger pull is as heavy as a DA revolver (8 pounds plus), then I see no need for a manual safety.
 If the gun in question has one of those lowest common denominator actions where there's a single action trigger weight on a double action trigger stroke, then a manual safety is needed.
 If my Series 70 Combat Commander with the stock 5 1/2 pound trigger pull needs a manual safety, then that so-called 'light double action' with the identical trigger pull weight does, too.